ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 {% include todo.html note="figure with connection tweak" %}

-For this reason, we know we can't obtain the best set of weights one at a time; we will have to search the entire space of possible weight combinations simultaneously.
+For this reason, we know we can't obtain the best set of weights by optimizing one at a time; we will have to search the entire space of possible weight combinations simultaneously.
 How do we do this?

-We'll start with the simplest, most naive approach to picking them: random guesses.
-We set all the weights in our network to random values, and evaluate its accuracy on some dataset.
+Let's start with the simplest, most naive approach to picking them: random guesses.
+We set all the weights in our network to random values, and evaluate its accuracy on our dataset.
 Repeat this many times, keeping track of the results, and then keep the set of weights that gave us the most accurate results.
-This seems to make some intuitive sense.
+At first this may seem like a reasonable approach.
 After all, computers are fast; maybe we can get a decent solution by brute force.
 For a network with just a few dozen neurons, this would work fine.
 We can try millions of guesses quickly and should get a decent candidate from them.
 But in most real-world applications we have a lot more weights than that.
 Consider our handwriting example from [the previous chapter](ml4a/neural_networks/).
 There are around 12,000 weights in it.
 The best combination of weights among that many is now a needle in a haystack, except that haystack has 12,000 dimensions!

 You might be thinking that 12,000-dimensional haystack is "only 4,000 times bigger" than the more familiar 3-dimensional haystack, so it ought to take _only_ 4,000 times as much time to stumble upon the best weights.
 But in reality the proportion is incomprehensibly greater than that, and we'll see why in the next section.